 Cut a piece of ribbon to 3″.
-Feed the ring through and pin to the tote bag outside piece on top of the side seam.
+Feed the ring through and pin it to the tote bag’s outside piece on top of the side seam.
 Repeat for other side.
 Use a bit of fray check on the ends of the ribbon to keep the ribbon from fraying and tearing out of the seam.

 Slip the tote bag outside into the tote bag lining.
 RIGHT sides facing.
 Pin.

 Sew around the entire perimeter of the tote bag, leaving a 5″ opening on one side to turn the bag right side out.
-Turn bag right side out.
+Turn the bag right side out.
 Press.
 Top stitch catching the opening in the tote bag as you go.

 How to Add the Leather Handle

-Cut your leather belt blank to the length you like, mine was 28″ long.
-Using a heavy duty hole punch, punch two holes in the ends of the leather (hint, to cut the leather use a rotary cutter).
+Cut your leather belt blank to the length you like; mine was 28″ long.
+Using a heavy-duty hole punch, punch two holes in the ends of the leather (hint, to cut the leather use a rotary cutter).

 Feed through the O ring and attach with a leather grommet.
 If you’d like more information about using leather handles on sewn bags, you can visit this tutorial on my blog.

 That’s it!!
-I hope that your little trick or treater enjoys their bag!!
+I hope that your little trick-or-treater enjoys their bag!!

 This Trick or Treat Bag Sewing Tutorial first appeared on Tatertots & Jello.
 I’m bringing it back home to share it with all of you!